loiccoyle/phomo/README.md

 -b: black and white
 -u float: upscale output image factor (by default the output image will be the same resolution as the master image)
 -v: verbose
+-f: usage factor, ratio of how many of the tile images should be used
 ```